-Germany set to open its first liberal mosque in Berlin
+Germany opens its first liberal mosque in Berlin

-BERLIN (AP) — Seyran Ates’ vision of a liberal mosque where all Muslims can pray together — women and men, Sunni and Shiite, straight and gay — is almost a reality, and the 54-year-old daughter of Turkish guest workers in Germany is ecstatic as she enters the light-flooded room undergoing its final touches.
+BERLIN (AP) — Seyran Ates’ vision of a liberal mosque where all Muslims can pray together — women and men, Sunni and Shiite, straight and gay — turned into reality Friday as dozens of people came together in Berlin to inaugurate a new house of prayer.

-“I couldn’t be more euphoric, it’s a dream come true,” Ates said with a smile as she touched the white carpet that three Turkish workers were laying out in the freshly painted room.
+Ates, a well-known women’s right activist and lawyer, preached in front of the crowd which filled the mosque.
+A female imam from the United States, Ani Zonneveld, called for prayer as the faithful kneeled behind her in rows, all turned in the direction of Mecca.

-Ates, a well-known women’s rights activist and lawyer, has fought for eight years to establish a place of prayer for progressive Muslims in Germany where they can leave their religious conflicts behind and focus on their shared Islamic values.
-The mosque, which opens Friday, will be the first of its kind for liberal Muslims in Germany, Ates said.
+“I couldn’t be more euphoric, it’s a dream come true,” Ates, the 54-year-old daughter of Turkish guest workers in Germany, told The Associated Press this week with a smile.

-“This project was long overdue,” she said during an interview with The Associated Press this week.
-“There’s so much Islamist terror and so much evilness happening in the name of my religion … it’s important that we, the modern and liberal Muslims, also show our faces in public.”
+Ates fought for eight years to establish a place of prayer where progressive Muslims in Germany can leave religious conflicts behind and focus on their shared Islamic values.
+The mosque is the first of its kind in Germany, she said.

 Most Read Stories